dylanpieper/ShinySurveyJS/readme.md

 # ShinySurveyJS

-ShinySurveyJS is a flexible framework that allows you to create and manage multiple surveys within a single Shiny App.
-The application leverages the power of both Shiny and JavaScript ([SurveyJS](https://surveyjs.io/)) to provide a seamless and user-friendly experience.
+ShinySurveyJS is a flexible framework that allows you to create and manage multiple surveys in a single app.
+It leverages the power of both Shiny and JavaScript ([SurveyJS](https://surveyjs.io/)) to provide a user-friendly experience, including a [free survey builder tool](https://surveyjs.io/create-free-survey) that generates a JSON file.

 ## File Structure

 1.  `app.R`: This is the primary app file where the Shiny app is created and launched.

-2.  `www/`: This directory holds the JSON files for the surveys.
+2.  `www/`: This directory holds the JS and JSON files for the surveys.
 Each survey should have its own JSON file in this directory.

-    -   `_survey.js`: This JavaScript file handles the client-side operations for the survey, such as initializing the survey and updating question choices.
+    -   `_survey.js`: This JS file handles the client-side operations for the survey, such as initializing the survey and updating question choices.
-    -   `dynamicSurvey.json`: This JSON file contains the structure and questions for the first example survey, which includes an example of a dynamically updating question choices.
+    -   `dynamicSurvey.json`: This JSON file contains the first example survey, which includes an example of a dynamically updating question choices.
-    -   `staticSurvey.json`: This JSON file contains the structure and questions for the second example survey, which is a simple static survey.
+    -   `staticSurvey.json`: This JSON file contains the second example survey, which can be used to demonstrate switching between surveys.

 3.  `shiny/`: This directory contains the Shiny UI and Server functions for the survey.
 These functions are defined in the `survey.R` file.
-Additional functions can be stored and sourced from files from this directory for improved app organization.
+Additional functions can be stored and sourced from files from this directory.

-    -   `survey.R`: This file defines the `surveyUI` and `surveyServer` functions, which are responsible for creating the survey UI and managing the server-side operations, respectively.
+    -   `survey.R`: This file defines the `surveyUI` and `surveyServer` functions, which are responsible for creating the survey UI and managing the server-side operations.

 ## Creating Multiple Surveys